-- (a) a single unit private dwelling; - (b) premises containing 2 or more separate flats, apartments or other dwelling units; - (c) a boarding house, hostel, lodging house or guest house.
+- (a) a single unit private dwelling; - (b) premises containing 2 or more separate flats, apartments or other dwelling units;

-domestic waste means waste, other than domestic clean-up waste, green waste, recyclable waste, interceptor waste or waste discharged to a sewer, produced as a result of the ordinary use or occupation of domestic premises.
+Appendix A Amendment Local Law No. 1 (Community Health and Environmental domestic waste means waste, other than domestic clean-up waste, green waste, recyclable waste, interceptor waste or waste discharged to a sewer, produced as a result of the ordinary use or occupation of domestic premises.